Mary Somerville: Legacy

 Mary Somerville is featured in miniature in The English Bijou Almanack, 1837, with poetry by Letitia Elizabeth Landon.

 5771 Somerville (1987 ST1) is a main-belt asteroid discovered on 21 September 1987 by E. Bowell at Lowell Observatory in Flagstaff, Arizona, and named after her.
 Somerville crater is a small lunar crater in the eastern part of the Moon.
 It lies to the east of the prominent crater Langrenus.
 It is one of a handful of lunar craters named after women.

 In February 2016 Somerville was shortlisted, along with Scottish physicist James Clerk Maxwell and civil engineer Thomas Telford, in a public competition run by the Royal Bank of Scotland to decide whose face should appear on the bank's new £10 notes, to be issued in 2017.
 Later that month RBS announced that she had won the public vote, held on Facebook.
 The banknotes, bearing her image, were issued in the second half of 2017.

+To celebrate International Women's Day in 2000, female students at the University of Glasgow changed the signage of the Joseph Black building to the Mary Fairfax Somerville Building.

 On 2 February 2020, Google celebrated her with a Google Doodle.

 On 1 April 2022, a satellite named after Somerville (ÑuSat 26, COSPAR 2022–033) was launched into space as part of the Satellogic Aleph-1 satellite constellation.

+Poet Jessy Randall's 2022 collection Mathematics for Ladies includes a poem honoring Somerville.